Table of Contents Show

 4. Ring of Fire by Johnny Cash

-How much more “campfirey” can it get than singing Ring of Fire?
+How much more “campfire” can it get than singing Ring of Fire by Johnny Cash?
 Not much!
-This song screams, “sing me around a bonfire.”
-It also has easy to remember, repetitive lyrics so everyone can join in on the chorus.
+This great song screams, “sing me around a bonfire.”
+It also has easy-to-remember, repetitive lyrics so everyone can join in on the chorus.

 5. Wagon Wheel by Old Crow Medicine Show

-When it comes to classic campfire songs, Wagon Wheel is another classic country campfire song.
+When it comes to classic campfire songs, Wagon Wheel is another country song to add to your list.
 The tune is catchy, and you won’t be able to help but sing or hum along.
 Wagon Wheel also brings in some other instruments, so if you’ve got a banjo, this folk song is your time to shine at the bonfire!

 6. Hey Jude by The Beatles